A Master’s Guide To Excel At PPC Campaigns In 2019

-The change in Google Ads has included a lot of new features which are only exclusive and available in the new update.
+The change in Google Ads has included a lot of new features that are only exclusive and available in the new update.
 One of the key features of the new update is promotion extensions.
 This features showcases the products with a dollar or percentage discount.
 This could be a great option for those who have been using site links or ad copy for promos.

 Another feature is bid adjustments for phone calls.
 By increasing bid adjustments of ads that have called, extensions can result in driving the ads to be served more often.
-In this year you should also invest in outstream video campaigns.
+This year you should also invest in outstream video campaigns.
 Mobile-only videos, Google and YouTube should be can be used on partner sites or apps

 Test new platforms

 2019 is all about trying new things and taking every chance.
 You never know what might work out and give amazing results.
-Testing new paid channels is a must try for this year.
+Testing new paid channels is a must-try for this year.
 Make sure to step up your advertising game.
-Explore new platforms, look beyond Google, Facebook and Bing.
+Explore new platforms, look beyond Google, Facebook, and Bing.

 Needless to say, mobile phones have become a necessity for everyone.
 With the increase in time, the usage of mobile devices has also increased.
 This is why by 2019 it is high time to customize your mobile ad experience.
 PPC marketers who ignore the potential of cell phones as a marketing tool are wasting paid budgets and also losing the opportunities to reach the target audience.